-Becoming a Supporting Member Organisation of the Society of Biology
+Becoming a Supporting Member Organisation of the Royal Society of Biology

 Membership of the Royal Society of Biology is open to learned societies, membership organisations, corporate bodies and councils operating in the biological sciences, as well as to schools and colleges.
 Supporting organisational members have an interest in the life sciences and the activities of the Society.

 The Royal Society of Biology acts on behalf of all organisational members, and they are invited to become directly involved in our work wherever possible.
 The annual subscription fee for Supporting Member Organisations typically starts at £2,000 and depends on the size of the organisation.

 - Member Organisations have the opportunity to help formulate the UK's position with respect to the biological sciences.
 We create policy task forces, which meet to discuss and formulate responses to Government and other consultations.
 Member Organisations are invited to take part in these meetings, and contribute to the response, which is submitted on behalf of all Society members.

 - Discounted rate for staff to become members and join our registers